Exclusive summer offer - save £20.00 when you spend £100.00 or more. Simply enter the code WEB20 in your basket.

-A nutritious recipe from an exclusive collection created for Robert Welch by London based chef Georgina Davies.
-Use seasonal ingredients to refresh this salad by mixing in your favourite vegetables.
+Enjoy a nutritious recipe from an exclusive collection created for Robert Welch by London based chef Georgina Davies.
+Use seasonal ingredients to refresh this salad by mixing in your favourite vegetables and using what you have in the fridge!

 Although a vegetarian recipe, the quinoa in this salad provides a big hit of complete protein making it a great lunch or dinner option.
 Massaging the kale with the olive oil and lemon juice might sound totally mad but it really works to soften and break down the leaves, making them a lot easier to digest.
-The blackberries add an amazing tangy but sweet note to the dressing.
-I make a big jar of this dressing and use it to dress any salad or vegetable dish.
+The blackberries add an amazing tangy but sweet note to the dressing, make a big jar of it and use it to dress any salad or vegetable dish.

 Serves 2 as a main meal | V | GF | DF